remcohaszing/mermaid-isomorphic/README.md

 - `svg` (`string`): The diagram rendered as an SVG.
 - `title` (`string`): The title of the rendered diagram, if it has one.
 - `width` (`number`): The width of the resulting SVG.

+## Compatibility

+This project is compatible with Node.js 16 or greater.

 ## Contributing